Greens Powders Are The Secret To Getting More Veggies: Here's How To Pick One

 There may be many conflicting opinions on what constitutes a healthy diet, but there's one thing that virtually every expert agrees on: You should eat more greens.

 Greens powders are dried, powdered forms of various vegetables and fruits condensed down into a supplement blend that's easy to take.
-Many greens powders provide the entire daily recommended serving of vegetables in one scoop.
 These provide a little extra insurance, working to fill in any nutritional voids.
-Call it a little green safety net.
+Consider it a little green safety net.

 What are greens powders?